Jason Wu Masterclass

 - Project Type:

-Renowned American designer Jason Wu, known for dressing glamourous women including Reese Witherspoon, Kerry Washington, Diane Kruger, and Michelle Obama, is teaming up with Otis College of Art and Design to mentor 15 students this fall.
-This collaboration will examine the history and symbolism of the uniform from the 40’s and 50’s translated into a modern ready to wear collection.
-The final collection will be informed and enriched by special access to the Costume and Textiles Department at the Los Angeles County Museum of Art (LACMA).
-The studio begins this fall and culminates in a runway show in May 2019.
+Renowned American designer Jason Wu teams up with MADWORKSHOP to develop a yearlong course on the women’s uniform at Otis College of Art and Design.
+This collaboration examines the history and symbolism of the uniform from the 1940’s and 50’s and its translation into a modern ready to wear collection.
+The final collection draws inspiration from the course’s special access to the Costume and Textiles Department at the Los Angeles County Museum of Art (LACMA).

-The uniform is more than just an item of clothing — it also speaks to larger issues of work, identity, and society.
-In focusing specifically on uniforms worn by women, the collaboration will also explore the history of fashion, bringing mid-century tailoring together with modern haute couture.
-The collaboration will play with the tensions between masculine and feminine, past and present, hard and soft.
+The uniform represents more than just an item of clothing — it also speaks to larger issues of work, identity, and society.
+In focusing specifically on uniforms worn by women, the collaboration explores the history of fashion, bringing mid-century tailoring together with modern haute couture.
+The collaboration plays with the tensions between masculine and feminine, past and present, hard and soft.